h-shukla/Travel-Logger/README.md

 # Travel logger

-- Integratoin with openstreetmap api
+- Integration with openstreetmap api
 - Click to select place or search with search bar
 - Add personalized comments/reviews
 - Add community review or read what others have to say